Skip to main content

 In Search of Evidence-Use Stories: Mining Annual Performance Reports for Examples of Adaptive Management

-Presenter: Todd M. Anderson, Master of Public Policy (MPP) – U.S. Agency for International Development (USAID)
+Presenter: Todd M. Anderson, Master of Public Policy (MPP) (he/him/his) – U.S. Agency for International Development (USAID)

-Facilitator: Todd M. Anderson, Master of Public Policy (MPP) – U.S. Agency for International Development (USAID)
+Facilitator: Todd M. Anderson, Master of Public Policy (MPP) (he/him/his) – U.S. Agency for International Development (USAID)

-Chair: Todd M. Anderson, Master of Public Policy (MPP) – U.S. Agency for International Development (USAID)
+Chair: Todd M. Anderson, Master of Public Policy (MPP) (he/him/his) – U.S. Agency for International Development (USAID)

 Disscussant: Reena Nadler, Master of Arts – U.S. Agency for International Development